 With a name like ‘Oh God!’, you would expect a run where hearing this phrase is a common occurrence.
 Boasting the steepest and deepest powder in the Jungfrau ski area, that is exactly what you’ll hear on this black run.
 To feel the most exhilaration, the upper section of this black is truly made for advanced skiers looking for thrills.

 For an easier off-piste route, we’d recommend the Eiger’s North face.
 This shaded side of the mountain keeps some of the best snow in the Jungfrau ski area.
 Skiing down this run is gentle at times, but stony in some parts, so keep your wits about you.
 The start of this route is just behind the Skibar Schreinerei, so a quick refresh before hitting the slope is always an option.
-It’s also easy to get here, as you just need to travel up the Eigernordwand chairlift and the route starts from there.
+It’s also easy to get here.
+Just travel up the Eigernordwand chairlift and the route starts from there.

 When stepping off the Winteregg chairlift, instead of turning right onto the blue, or heading straight onto the red, turn left and travel off-piste down the line of the chairlift pylons.
 This moderate off-piste run just outside of Mürren has undulating but not steep terrain.
 This would be a great choice for newcomers to off-piste skiing, shown in its popularity.
 The tree run section of this route heads back to the piste for those craving the familiarity of a groomed slope.